-We believe that health is not only the physical wellbeing of the individual but refers also to the social, emotional, cultural and spiritual wellbeing of the community.
-We strive to support young Warlpiri people from all over the region to achieve their full potential as human beings, to build strong futures for themselves and their communities.
+We believe that health does not just mean the physical wellbeing of the individual but refers to the social, emotional, cultural and spiritual wellbeing of the community.
+We strive to support young Warlpiri people from all over the region to achieve their full potential as human beings, to build strong futures for themselves, their families and their communities.